roadkillwiki/roadkill/src/Roadkill.Site/readme.txt

 =====TESTING WINDOWS AUTH=====

-This can be done by creating a new Windows 2008 server and running into inside VirtualBox.
+This can be done by creating a new Windows 2012 server and running into inside VirtualBox.

+Install IIS (including application support)
-Install ActiveDirectory, call your domain Contoso.com.
+Install Active Directory Domain Services, call your domain Contoso.com.
 The two user groups are RoadkillEditors, RoadkillAdmins.
 I then setup two users to belong to each:
 BobAdmin - RoadkillAdmins
 EricEditor - RoadkillEditors

 Logout and login as both of these users to test they add pages and administer the site.
+If using a remote server, add these two users to the Administrators group to enable remote desktop access.

 The Roadkill ldap settings are then:
 -	ldapConnectionString: LDAP://contoso.com
 -	ldapUsername: administrator
 -	ldapPassword: Passw0rd

+Use SQLite for the database.